Intent Router

 supportsFollowUpReuseenabled

-Currently, list_calendar_events (calendar domain) and list_recent_mail (mail domain) support follow-up reuse.
+Currently, list_calendar_events (calendar domain) and list_recent_mail (mail domain) support follow-up reuse. add_calendar_event does not, because reusing write-capable tools is riskier than reusing read-only lookups.
 File and terminal tools do not.

 The model is asked: “Is the user continuing the previous tool-backed request in the same domain?”
 It receives the prior tool’s scope snapshot so it can compare what was previously covered with what the user is now asking.